EQT AB: History

 The company was founded in 1994 by SEB, AEA Investors, and Investor AB.
+Conni Jonsson was founding chairman.

-It established venture capital business, EQT Ventures in 2016 and went public in 2019 by IPO.
+It established venture capital business, EQT Ventures in 2016, and went public in 2019 by IPO.

-The firm and its associates have offices in Amsterdam, Copenhagen, Frankfurt, Guernsey, Helsinki, Hong Kong, London, Luxembourg, Madrid, Milan, Munich, New York, Oslo, Shanghai, Singapore, Stockholm, Warsaw and Zurich.

 In 2021, EQT acquired Life Sciences Partners, a European venture capital firm with approximately €2.2 billion of assets under management followed in 2022, by Baring Private Equity Asia managing funds of S$20.0 billion.

+In March 2023, EQT acquired the entire stake held by SK Square and the Macquarie Asset Management Consortium for about KRW 2 trillion, becoming the largest shareholder of SK Shields with a 68% stake.

+In February 2025, EQT appointed Per Franzén as its incoming chief executive, as of May 2025.

+Description, structure, and governance

+EQT is owned by the Wallenberg family and Investor AB.

+Its funds invest in private equity, infrastructure, real estate, growth equity, and venture capital in Europe, North America, Asia Pacific, including Oceania.

+As of March 2025 the firm and its associates have offices in Amsterdam, Berlin, Copenhagen, Helsinki, Hong Kong, London, Luxembourg, Madrid, Milan, Mumbai, Munich, New York City, Oslo, Paris, San Francisco, Seoul, Shanghai, Singapore, Stockholm, Sydney, Tokyo, and Zurich.